 What is originality?

-Remember, there are many ways in which you can demonstrate originality.
-You could study something that has genuinely never been studied before - but we are not all lucky enough to be able to do this.
-So you should think of other ways that something might be original.
+There are many ways in which you can demonstrate originality in your proposal.
+You could study something that has genuinely never been studied before, but we are not all lucky enough to be able to do this.
+As a result, you should think of other ways to make your proposal stand out as original.